 1. Prepare the peaches and remove the skins

 Always wash the peaches first.
-Bring a large pot of water to FULL boil, and then dip the fruit (about 6-8 peaches at a time) in boiling water for 30 to 45 seconds.
-Using a slotted spoon, remove from the boiling water and put into a large bowl or pot of cold water, and ice for several minutes.
-Simply slip the skins right off of the fruit.
+Bring a large pot of water to full boil, and then carefully dip the fruit (about 6-8 peaches at a time) in boiling water for 30 to 45 seconds.
+Using a slotted spoon, remove from the water and place into a large bowl or pot of ice cold water, and cool for several minutes.
+Once they're cool enough to handle, slip the skins right off of the fruit.
 Cut the peach in half; remove the pit.
-(You may also cut the peach in quarters; cut away any mushiness.)
+You can cut the peach in quarters if you'd prefer and cut away any mushiness or blemishes.

 2. Pack and prepare the canning jars